 - I decided to switch to a more value-focused ETF fund

-What’s interesting is that the shares are now worth a cool $8,580.
-This is in spite of the fact that I never actively bought additional shares of the fund (I stopped contributing to my traditional IRA in favor of a ROTH IRA).
+Interestingly, the shares are now worth a cool $8,580 even though I never actively bought additional shares of the fund (I stopped contributing to my traditional IRA in favor of a Roth IRA).

-The number of shares that I own grew over the years from about 150 to 396 shares when I sold it.
+The number of shares I own grew over the years from about 150 to 396 when I sold it.
 Thanks to automatic dividend reinvestment!

-That said, you’re probably wondering what on earth does the selling of my mutual fund have anything to do with buying a 65″ TV ??
+That said, you’re probably wondering what on earth the selling of my mutual fund has anything to do with buying a 65″ TV.

-But I hope this post gave you an idea of how much the purchase will really cost you in the long run.
+I hope this post gave you an idea of what’s the opportunity cost in the long run.